 The Bodhisatta was once a tree fairy.
 He saw a man who doubted his daughter’s chastity test her by asking to have sex.
-She refused and so he believed she was virtuous and was able to marry her off without fear of shame.
+She refused, so he believed she was virtuous and was able to marry her off without fear of shame.

 The Bodhisatta was once a wealthy merchant.
 One day while returning home he saw thieves on the road so he sped up and did not get robbed.